kevinmatthes/libstring/CONTRIBUTING.md

 All C source code needs to apply **C99, ANSI C**.
 The main aspect of this standard is that function definitions *must not* be finished with a semicola character (`;`) as other standards allow it.
-The decision to use the C99 standard shall ensure atmost portability of the project.
+The decision to use C99 as standard shall ensure atmost portability of the project.

 If the required standard is applied correctly can be tested by compiling with the following options for the compiler `gcc`: